The job of a marketer isn’t easy.

-In general, people tolerate pitches in order to get value from you.
+In general, people tolerate pitches to get value from you.

-If you pitch too soon, too frequently, or too hard, you’ll scare away a potentially good prospect.
+If you pitch too soon, frequently, or hard, you’ll scare away a potentially good prospect.

 Think of every new subscriber like a new bank account.
-Every time you add value to their lives, you make a deposit, but every time you pitch them or don’t deliver on your offer, you make a withdrawal.
+Every time you add value to their lives, you make a deposit, but you withdraw every time you pitch them or don’t deliver on your offer.
 Take out too much, and the account will get closed.

 Trust takes time: You have to earn trust by giving away value, time after time.
-Once a subscriber realizes that you’re not just trying to make a quick buck off them and that your work is actually making a difference in their lives, they will start to trust you.
+Once subscribers realize that you’re not just trying to make a quick buck off them and that your work is actually making a difference in their lives, they will start to trust you.